mlurz92/AvocadoSign/docs/Application_Guide.md

 ### 3.5.
 Publication Tab
 * **Purpose:** An assistant for creating a scientific manuscript according to the style guidelines of the journal *Radiology*.
 * **Components & Workflow:**
-    * **Title Page & Outline:** The view starts with a *Radiology*-compliant title page (including Key Results and Abbreviations) and is clearly structured into main sections (Abstract, Introduction, etc.), which are navigable via a sticky sidebar.
+    * **Title Page & Outline:** The view starts with a *Radiology*-compliant title page (including Key Results and an auto-generated Abbreviations list) and is clearly structured into main sections (Abstract, Introduction, etc.), which are navigable via a sticky sidebar.
     * **Dynamic Text Generation:** The application generates professionally formulated, English-language text for each section, dynamically integrating the **latest analysis results** (from comparisons with literature and brute-force criteria) and correctly formatting all values and citations (e.g., *P* < .001).
-    * **Embedded Content:** Tables and figures are generated directly within the text flow, including a rendered flowchart in the results section and a STARD checklist.
+    * **Embedded Content:** Tables and figures are generated directly within the text flow, including a rendered flowchart in the results section and a STARD checklist at the end.
     * **BF Metric Selection:** A dropdown menu allows the user to select which brute-force optimization result should be cited in the text.
     * **Word Count Monitoring:** The navigation sidebar displays a live word/item count for each section with a defined limit, providing color-coded feedback (green/orange/red) to aid in adhering to journal guidelines.